speudusa/lceducation-practical/src/chapters/functions/why-create-functions.rst

 and even different projects.
 This becomes critically important when you start working on bigger programs that consist of a large number of files.

-You will explore this idea in the :ref:`Modules chapter <modules-index>`.

 Functions Save Millions of Lives Every Day
 ------------------------------------------